21st June 1949 Emperor of India

 On Tuesday 21st June 1949 Emperor of India was scheduled for a two hour trip leaving Weymouth at 1.15pm to view HMS Anson leaving Portland with Princess Elizabeth and the Duke of Edinburgh aboard bound for the Channel Islands.

-This day the Emperor was scheduled to leave Poole at 8.30am for Bournemouth at 10am and Swanage at 1045am for the run along the Dorset Coast past Peverill Point, Durlston Head, Anvil Point, St Albans Head, Chapman's Pool, Kimmeridge, Lulworth Cove, Durdle Door, White Nothe and Osmington on to Weymouth where she was due to arrive before 1pm.
+This day the Embassy was scheduled to leave Poole at 8.30am for Bournemouth at 10am and Swanage at 10.45am for the run along the Dorset Coast past Peverill Point, Durlston Head, Anvil Point, St Albans Head, Chapman’s Pool, Kimmeridge, Lulworth Cove, Durdle Door, White Nothe and Osmington on to Weymouth where she was due to arrive before 1pm so positioning her at Weymouth for the rest of the peak weeks of the summer.

 The fare for this almost two hour long trip was just 3/- which scales up to around £5.40 in today’s money.
 This was, and is, a very modest price to pay for a trip on one of the most luxurious paddle steamers of the time on the South Coast.
 It was aimed at targeting a mass market to fill the ship up with a not so well off clientele.
 By comparison, today the 12 seater motor boats which offer one hour trips round Portland Harbour from Weymouth charge a fare of £10 per head.